Data Lakehouse, Data Architecture, Data Lake, Data Warehouse, Modern Data Stack

 The Lakehouse Solution

-Lakehouse architecture emerged to address the limitations of both approaches.
-By adding a transaction layer on top of data lake storage, lakehouses provide:
+Lakehouse architecture emerged in the early 2020s to address the limitations of both approaches.
+By adding a transaction and metadata layer on top of data lake storage, lakehouses provide:

-ACID transactions through technologies like Delta Lake, Apache Iceberg, or Apache Hudi
+ACID transactions through modern table formats like Delta Lake 3.x, Apache Iceberg 1.7+, or Apache Hudi 1.x

-Built-in governance with fine-grained access controls and audit logging
+Built-in governance with fine-grained access controls, audit logging, and catalog integration

 Core Components of Lakehouse Architecture